Allen Traumatic Brain Injury Lawyer

 A person can sustain such an injury in several ways.
 However, if another person causes a TBI through their own intentional or reckless actions, they should be held responsible.
 Doing so can sometimes be a tricky prospect, though, so it is usually important to have help from an experienced Allen traumatic brain injury attorney.

-How Are Traumatic Brain Injury Cases Handled in Allen?
+How Are TBI Cases Handled in Allen?

 It is important to note that the rules of modified comparative negligence apply to traumatic brain injury cases just as they do to any other personal injury case in Texas.
 While a person who is partially at fault for their TBI is still permitted to file a lawsuit, once a jury decides that plaintiff’s percentage of fault, that percentage would be applied against their final damage award.